Hida Folk Village

 You'll know if you're one of those people who have to see this collection of over 1000 little fluffy guys from around the world, some...

 Hida Takayama Museum of Art

 Set back from town, lovers of art-nouveau and art-deco glassware and furniture will appreciate this large private gallery with a ritzy...

 The fantastic crew at Satoyama Experience are eager to introduce you to their beloved region, its culture and people.
 Small group...

 Chiffon cake, melon bread and local Hida-beef curry are all items you might find on the menu in this handsome cafe within a restored...

 Hida Folk Village information

 The sprawling, open-air Hida-no-Sato is a highly recommended half-day trip.
-It features dozens of traditional houses and buildings which were dismantled at their original sites throughout the region and rebuilt here.
+It features dozens of traditional houses and buildings, which were dismantled at their original sites throughout the region and rebuilt here.
 Well-presented displays offer the opportunity to envision rural life in previous centuries.
 During clear weather, there are good views of the Japan Alps.
-To get here, hire a bicycle, or catch a bus from Takayama bus station (¥200, 10 minutes).
-The Hida-no-Sato setto ken ticket combines return fare and admission to the park for ¥900.
-Be sure to check return times for the bus.
+To get here, hire a bicycle or catch a bus from Takayama bus station (¥200, 10 minutes); be sure to check return bus times.